jjchoi08/jjchoi08.github.io/_posts/2017-2-25-Fourth_Post.md

 ### D3 Visualization for The Simpsons Episodes

+Do you want to know which Simpsons episode are the best ones?
 Check out D3 chart I created for all episodes of Simpsons by their IMDB Rating, US Viewership, and Seasons: <a href='https://jjchoi08.github.io/DSProj/simpsons_d3.html'>The Simpsons by Data</a>
+The size of the bubble represents the US viewership number and y-axis is IMDB Rating.
 * Please use Google Chrome to view this chart as dimple.js library somewhat gets buggy with other browsers in my case!

 ### Next Part